 Established from tumour cells of a Burkitt’s lymphoma patient, Raji cells constitutively express the B-cell antigens CD19, CD20 and CD22 and can be used to evaluate cancer-targeted immunotherapies such as CAR-T cells.

-The luciferase labeled Raji cancer cell line was modified from the Raji wild-type cell line to stably express firefly luciferase.
+The luciferase-labelled Raji cancer cell line was modified from the Raji wild-type cell line to stably express firefly luciferase.
 Raji-Luc cell line did not differ significantly from the wild-type cells in appearance, and trended similarly to the wild-type Raji cell line in terms of tumourigenicity.
-High expression of Luciferase activity was detected in this cell line.
+High expression of luciferase activity was detected in this cell line.

-The luciferase labeled Raji cancer cell line naturally expresses high levels of CD19, which can be used as a target cancer cell for in vitro killing assay by CD19 CAR-T cells and is expected to also work for CD20 CAR-T cells.
+The luciferase-labelled Raji cancer cell line naturally expresses high levels of CD19, which can be used as a target cancer cell for in vitro killing assay by CD19 CAR-T cells and is expected to also work for CD20 CAR-T cells.

 Zhang, D.K.Y. et al. tested the efficacy of three CAR-T cell products using CD19-expressing Raji-luc cells in a disseminated xenograft model of Burkitt’s lymphoma.The level of fluorescence intensity of Raji-luc cells in vivo reflects the proliferation and distribution of tumour cells in the animal.